User Session Recording Technology for Security and Compliance Training Course

 - Learn to utilise various PHP security features

-- Recognise typical coding mistakes and learn how to avoid them
+- Identify common coding mistakes and learn how to prevent them

 Audience